gmc-code/PC-Latex/docs/introduction/producing_images.rst

 #. in python, via the wand module, which requires ImageMagick installation.
 #. in VSCode when building the pdf, via LaTeX Workshop extension, via a custom tool, a custom recipe calls a python script that uses ImageMagick.

+.. admonition:: Tip

+   The use of opacity in LaTeX is not handled well in the conversion of a pdf to png by the automated processes below, and so should be avoided.

 ----

 Adobe Acrobat Pro